 - Human Kinetics (HMKN)

 - Mathematics (MATH)

 Our upper-year peer tutors are trained to help with course content and problem-solving techniques.
 Tutors are available to help with many types of problems, but they will not complete any part of a class assignment and will not work on take-home exams, pre-lab assignments, or lab assignments.
 Instead, tutors will guide you through similar content that will help you complete the assignment yourself and grow your understanding of the topic.

 Connect with a tutor

-To access our math and science tutor schedules you must register for a WCOnline account.
+To access our math and science tutoring schedule, you must first register for a WCOnline account.

 Once registered, login to the “HUB: Math & Science Tutoring” schedule.
 Select your preferred tutor and time, fill out the form, then save.
 A Zoom link will then be sent to your email that you registered for WCOnline with.
-You can also find the Zoom meeting information by clicking on your appointment.
+You can also find the Zoom meeting information by logging into WCOnline and clicking on your appointment.